NSMBW-Community/NSMBW-Updated/readme_docs.md

 As stated in the tutorial, `IS_GAME_VERSION_DYNAMIC` indicates that the current translation unit should be built in a way compatible with every known game version, even if that requires adding runtime version detection.
 You should always check for this case when writing game-version preprocessor logic, but you're free to just `#error` if you don't want to implement it.
 As a suggestion, you may want to follow a policy of implementing it correctly in header files when possible, and not implementing it in source files.

-`IS_GAME_VERSION_{version}_COMPATIBLE`, on the other hand, means that you're allowed to assume that the game version at runtime will be `{version}` **or one that's equivalent to it the context relevant to your .cpp file** (the "context" being whatever version difference(s) is/are motivating your use of split compilation in the first place).
+`IS_GAME_VERSION_{version}_COMPATIBLE`, on the other hand, means that you're allowed to assume that the game version at runtime will be `{version}` **or one that's equivalent to it in the context relevant to your .cpp or .s file** (the "context" being whatever version difference(s) is/are motivating your use of split compilation in the first place).
 As the admittedly verbose name tries to indicate, **it does NOT mean that the game version at runtime will necessarily ACTUALLY be `{version}`.** So for example, the following patch **could be incorrect** depending on the JSON file contents:

 ```cpp
 #ifdef IS_GAME_VERSION_P1_COMPATIBLE